retrouvm/client-work/README.md

 - Duplicate `article.card` blocks to add more use cases or services.
 - Add security/compliance notes (SOC2/HIPAA/ISO) if relevant.
 - Update `<title>` and `<meta name="description">` on the home page (and add OG image if desired).

 ---

-## Making the Contact Forms Work

-The forms are static by default.
-Choose one of these wiring options:

-- Formspree/Getform: Set `<form action="https://formspree.io/f/yourid" method="POST">` and follow provider docs.
-Add a redirect with a hidden `_redirect` field if desired.
-- Netlify Forms: Host on Netlify and add `name="contact"` and `netlify` to the `<form>` element; optionally add `netlify-honeypot`.
-- Serverless email: Use AWS Lambda + SES, Vercel Functions, or Netlify Functions.
-Point the form `action` to your function endpoint.
-- CRM embed: Replace the `<form>` markup with your CRM’s embed (HubSpot, Zoho, etc.) for direct lead capture.

-Keep the honeypot input present but visually hidden—it helps reduce bot submissions.

----